bitnet-io/electrum-bitnet-4.2.8/electrum/plugins/coldcard/README.md

 Coldcard uses the standard for unsigned tranasctions:

-PSBT = Partially Signed Bitcoin Transaction = BIP174
+PSBT = Partially Signed BitnetIO Transaction = BIP174

-The Coldcard can be used 100% offline: it can generate a skeleton Electrum-BIT wallet and save it to MicroSD card.
-Transport that file to Electrum-BIT and it will fetch history, blockchain details and then operate in "unpaired" mode.
+The Coldcard can be used 100% offline: it can generate a skeleton Electrum wallet and save it to MicroSD card.
+Transport that file to Electrum and it will fetch history, blockchain details and then operate in "unpaired" mode.

 Spending transactions can be saved to MicroSD using by exporting them